Drummond family (Oklahoma): 20th century: Osage controversies and increasing wealth

 Jack worked at the store starting in about 1920 and overcharged Osage customers, saying "those shirts would cost us maybe $6 or $8 a shirt and I'd get $50 or $60 a shirt."
 Strained relationships with family members and neighbor resentment towards Jack Drummond as an Osage County "land hog" led him in 1924 to start buying land in the opposite part of the state in Marshall County, Oklahoma.
-In 1925, during the Reign of Terror in Osage County, Jack Drummond acquired one-half of an Osage head right for $20,050.
-He later acquired a further another one-fourth of a head right in 1928 for $11,250.
-He purchased the head right from O.V.
-Pope, a white rancher who had inherited one and a half head rights after his Osage wife Nah-me-tsa-he (who was thirty years his senior) died.
+In 1925, during the Reign of Terror in Osage County, Jack Drummond acquired one-half of an Osage headright for $20,050.
+He later acquired another one-fourth of a headright in 1928 for $11,250.
+He purchased the headright from O.V.
+Pope, a white rancher who had inherited one and a half headrights after his Osage wife Nah-me-tsa-he (who was thirty years his senior) died.
 In 1926, the Drummonds partnered with the Mullendores ranching family to buy William Hale's ranch.

 In the 1930s Jack Drummond helped form a statewide cooperative marketing association so ranchers in the state could take advantage of government-backed loans.
 He was considered a leader of the livestock industry and was an innovator in herd improvement.
 Jack was a strong supporter of the Federal Land Bank.
+In 1934, Jack partnered with Henry Duncan to reopen the Sand Springs Packing Plant with support from a United States Department of Agriculture program to provide food for the Federal Emergency Relief Administration.

 In 1941, Frederick Gentner, Cecil, and Jack were sued in the Northern District of Oklahoma for "conspir[ing] and devis[ing] a scheme to defraud."
-Judge Kennamer dismissed the case for lack of evidence.
+Judge Franklin Elmore Kennamer dismissed the case for lack of evidence.

 The Drummond house was deeded to the Oklahoma Historical Society in 1980 and placed on the National Register of Historic Places in 1981.

-21st century: Reality Television and Public Office
+21st century: Reality television and public office

-In the 21st century the Drummond family gained national attention due to the popularity of Ree Drummond's blog and television show The Pioneer Woman.
-The show brought tourism to Pawhuska, Oklahoma where sales tax revenue increased by 30–50% after the opening of Ree Drummond's Mercantile store.
+In the 21st century, the Drummond family gained national attention due to the popularity of Ree Drummond's blog and television show The Pioneer Woman.
+The show brought tourism to Pawhuska, Oklahoma, where sales tax revenue increased by 30–50% after the opening of Ree Drummond's Mercantile store.
 The Drummonds donated for the creation of a new high school football stadium for Pawhuska High School and for the building of an animal shelter in town.